kaustubh-Beta/AIR_Drums/README.md

 > A fun application created to enable users to play virtual drums anywhere simply by using
 > colour tags.

-- You can use it for entertainent
+- You can use it for entertainent or can learn some key functions of opencv from this code.
-- Ergo, people should understand instantly what your project is about based on your repo

-> Tips

-- HAVE WHITE SPACE
-- MAKE IT PRETTY
-- GIFS ARE REALLY COOL
+- Refer a detailed [Tutorial](tutorial.md) explaining the same.

 > GIF Tools